 Since 2010, the Reach High Scholars Program has sent at least a dozen RHS students each year to competitive two to five-week boarding programs with very positive results and feedback.
 In particular, Phillips Exeter Academy, St. Paul’s School, Brown University, and Dartmouth College have all made significant commitments to support our efforts.
 Almost all RHS students have attended such programs with substantial financial aid, only a small portion of which has come from Raymond-related sources.

 Raymond Roundtables is a summer enrichment program for rising 8th, 9th and 10th graders in Raymond.
 The classes are for curious, motivated students who are interested in challenging themselves academically.
-In recent years, there have been an average of about 35 students enrolled in the classes.

 In 2016, RHSP took over the direction of Raymond Roundtables, which was operated during the first six years by Phillips Exeter Academy.
 Raymond Roundtables is an important early component in a continuum of initiatives of RHSP that lead in later years to boarding summer enrichment programs, PSAT and SAT prep and college visits in later years.